 My Real Life Stay At Home Mom Schedule with a Toddler and a Newborn

-Are you a stay at home mom that wonders how other stay at home moms manage their day?
+Are you a stay at home mom who wonders how other stay at home moms manage their day?
 I am too!

 I’m mostly curious to see if there’s anything I can learn from other moms to help my day go a little smoother because, let’s be honest, the days can feel REALLY long sometimes.
-There are lots of days that end with me counting down the minutes until my husband gets home.
+Most days end with me counting down the minutes until my husband gets home.

 However, there are good days too!
 Days that go better than others and I’ve found that those are the days where we all stay busy and remember to be flexible.

-Right now is tough because there is a newborn involved and some days, she runs the show.
-However, I have still found that if I follow somewhat of a routine, it helps all of us.
+Right now is tough because there’s a newborn involved and some days, she runs the show.
+However, I’ve still found that if I follow somewhat of a routine, it helps all of us.

 5:00am – Wake up time!

 Now, this wouldn’t be so early if I didn’t have the baby but typically she is waking up around 5:00am for a feeding.
-After feeding her and playing with her for a bit, she will fall back asleep.
+After feeding her and playing with her for a bit, she’ll fall back asleep.

 6:00-6:30am – Coffee break and “me” time.

-During this very short time that they are both asleep, I always start with some coffee.
+During this very short time that they’re both asleep, I always start with some coffee.
 Then, I either wash bottles from the nighttime feedings, clean up anything I left from the night before or just sit and watch TV by myself for a bit.

 6:30am – Toddler is awake!

 We usually sit on the couch together and watch one of her favorite TV shows while she wakes up.
-Daddy is off to work!
+During this time, my husband leaves for work.

 7:30-8:15am – Breakfast is served.

 Now, I say 7:30 very loosely.
-I try to always cook a nice, healthy breakfast for my toddler and I which includes eggs and fruit, so I need some time to do this.
+It’s really important to me to cook a healthy breakfast for my toddler which usually includes eggs and fruit, so I need some time to do this.
 Therefore, the time I start making breakfast really depends on if the baby is still sleeping.
-She usually sleeps until about 7:30 so I start cooking anywhere between 7:00 and 7:30.
+She usually sleeps until about 7:30, so I start cooking anywhere between 7:00 and 7:30 because I like to get that done before she’s awake (if possible).
 My toddler then takes about half an hour to eat.

 8:15-10:30am – Feeding and awake time for baby and free play time for toddler.

-By now, the baby is usually awake and it’s feeding time.
+By now, the baby’s usually awake and it’s feeding time.
 She will typically stay awake for about an hour.
-When she’s awake, I really try to focus on her by playing with her and talking to her as much as possible.
+When she’s awake, I try to dedicate this time to her.
+We play together and I always talk to her as much as possible.

-While I am busy with the baby, my toddler entertains herself with either toys or an activity I set up such as painting or Play-Doh.
-This part of the morning is free play time for her.
-On some days, this is when we will head to the park but honestly, after the baby was born, this has been happening a little less often than I would like.
+While I’m busy with the baby, my toddler entertains herself with either toys or an activity I set up, such as painting or Play-Doh.
+This part of the morning is independent play for her.
+On some days, this is when we’ll head to the park but honestly, that’s been happening much less since the baby was born.
 At the very least, I try really hard to keep her off her iPad and away from any kind of screen.
 (Check out my post, Five Educational Toys that Keep My Toddler Busy, to see what our favorite free play toys and activities are.)

 10:30-11:00am – Snack time and preparing toddler for nap.